High School Equivalency and College Preparation

-More than six hours are needed to complete the five tests.
-It is given over a two-day period.
+The five-section test lasts over six hours and is given over a two-day period.

 Our testing site offers morning and evening sessions.
 A testing schedule will be available at the time of registration.

-Is the test on a Computer or is it Paper/Pencil based test?
+Is the test on a computer or is it a paper/pencil based test?

 What are the subject areas tested?